multimodal-ai-lab/DEFAME/README.md

 > Whenever running a script, ensure the project root to be the working directory.
 You can accomplish that by using the `-m` parameter as in the commands below (note the script path notation):

 **Hardware requirements**: CPU-only is sufficient if you refrain from using a local LLM.

+**Output location**: All generated reports, statistics, logs etc. will be saved in `out/` by default.
+You may change this in the `config/globals.py` file.

 ### Run Your Own Fact-Check
 With `scripts/run.py`, you can fact-check any image-text claim.
 The script already contains an example.
 Execute it with